Algorithmic Shadow Spectroscopy: Classical post-processing

 as the average squared overlap between the individual signals and the probe signal $v(n)$.
 As such, the average squared overlap is maximised by the dominant eigenvector $v_1$ of the real, symmetric matrix $\cmat$ as

 We calculate the dominant eigenvectors $v_1, v_2, \dots v_{\nc}$ of $\cmat$ where we introduce a cutoff based on eigenvalues of the matrix $\cmat$.
-The complexity of an exact diagonalization is $\mathcal{O}(\ttot^3)$ which time is independent of the number of observables -- it only depends on our time-resolution.
-We calculate the absolute time required to perform the entire dimensionality reduction algorithm in \cref{fig:scaling}(c) which agrees with the theoretically expected time as $\mathcal{O}(\ttot^3 + \ttot^2 \nobs)$.
+The complexity of an exact diagonalization is $\mathcal{O}(\ttot^3)$ which time is independent of the number of observables -- it only depends on the number of timesteps $\ttot$.
+Finally, the complexity of dimensionality reduction is $\mathcal{O}(\ttot^3 + \ttot^2 \nobs)$.
+In numerical simulations we estimate the absolute time required to perform the entire dimensionality reduction algorithm in \cref{fig:scaling}(c) and find good agreement with the theoretical scaling.